DarkDot/NCL_CCC/Wazuh/Wazuh.md

 ## Takeaway

 Wazuh looks to have a lot of capabilities but isn't set up with a lot of defaults.
 Theres a bunch of configuration to be done and the menues aren't that well layed out.
 I'll need to spend more time researching how to configure wazuh for my needs.

+Having the current vulnerabilities listed was useful on windows as common AV and defender doesn't provide info that apps are out of date and need updated.
+Being able to get that info was helpful as it allowed me to find what programs weren't installed through my package manager.